saviornt/PQEMS/README.md

     ```bash
     choco install pkgconfiglite

-1. **Enable the Universe Repository**
+1. **Enable the Universe Repository in WSL**

-    Open your WSL terminal and run the following command to enable the Universe repository, which is necessary for some of the dependencies:
+    Open your WSL Ubuntu terminal and run the following command to enable the Universe repository, which is necessary for some of the dependencies:

     ```bash
     sudo add-apt-repository universe